pussinboots/heroku-softcover/README.md

 The api methods that builds  the documents like /api/build/:documenttype/:owner/:repo and /api/console/:documenttype/:owner/:repo perform first an git clone for the specified repo (owner + repo) or if a temporary version exists than it performs a git pull request.
 Than it start the softcover build:(documenttype) and return the result or the console output.

-There is still a bug at the moment that the softcover books filename has to be example.
-Because it fetch the different document type with the hard coded filename example.
 The following api examples build my softcover (book)[https://github.com/pussinboots/book].
 It will see how i can manage that aws stuff (i'am familiar with but don't love it) and i will see if i could keep this instance running.

 At the moment it is more a tool for me to learn nodejs better and to support myself by keep writing my first softcover book.